-Before you start wholesaling real estate, it’s important to understand the laws and regulations in your area.
+Before you venture into real estate wholesaling, it’s important to understand the laws and regulations in your area.
 This includes zoning laws, contract laws, and any licensing requirements.
 Familiarize yourself with the rules and regulations in your area to avoid legal trouble.

 2. Research and Find Properties

 Once you understand the legalities of wholesaling real estate, you can start researching potential properties that are undervalued or have motivated sellers.
 This requires finding discounted properties that you can put under contract and resell for a profit.
 Start by networking with real estate agents, attending auctions, and searching online for properties that fit your criteria.
 Look for distressed properties, motivated sellers, or homes that have been on the market for a long time.

 Once you’ve found a property, it’s time to negotiate with the seller and put the property under contract.
 This means you’ll sign a purchase agreement with the seller that gives you the right to buy the property at a certain price.
 Utilizing online contract software can help make this step easier for managing important documents.
 Among other things, make sure the contract includes an inspection period and a contingency that allows you to back out if you can’t find a buyer.

 4. Market and Assign Contract to Investor

 With the property under contract, it’s time to market it to potential investors who may be interested in purchasing it from you at a higher price than what you paid for it.
 You can do this by posting ads online and sending emails to your investor network.
 Once you find a buyer, you’ll assign the contract to them, which involves legally transferring your rights to buy the property, over to the investor for a fee.